eraofchaos/eraofchaos.github.io/Items/art_49.md

  [Materials](/Items/){: .btn .btn--primary}[Artifacts](/Items/Artifacts/){: .btn .btn--success}[Units](/Items/Units/){: .btn .btn--warning}[Heroes](/Items/Heroes/){: .btn .btn--danger}[Consumables](/Items/Consumables/){: .btn .btn--info}[Unknown](/Items/Unknown/){: .btn .btn--primary}

 ## Details
- **Description:** A mane gifted by a sacred beast to the elves.
-One of the components of the Bow of the Sharpshooter.
+ **Description:** A charm used by a Lich to protect himself.
+One of the components of the Cloak of the Undead King.

  **Quality:** <span style="color: #DA70D6">OK</span>